YunisSule/JS-finalassignment-webtekniikat/README.md

 # Description

 This project is a simple one page website, made with HTML, CSS and JavaScript.
-JavaScript is used to get data from REST API (https://newsapi.org/) and make the website dynamic.
+JavaScript is used to get data from API (https://newsapi.org/) and make the website dynamic.
 Requests work only on localhost.

 # UI Document: